- Foreign Study

 I work in philosophy of physics and metaphysics.
 Most of my research deals with issues concerning the structure of space and time and the foundations of the general theory of relativity.
 I also work on a broad range of topics in general philosophy of science, including the nature of evidence, laws, and explanation, the science and ethics of climate change, and the role of science with regard to public policy.
 As an undergraduate, I studied mathematics at Boston College.
 I made the transition to philosophy via an M.A. at the University of Chicago before earning a Ph.D. at the University of Massachusetts Amherst.
-I have been a lecturer at Dartmouth College since 2014.
+I joined the faculty at Dartmouth in 2014.

 "On the Viability of Galilean Relationalism," The British Journal for the Philosophy of Science, Dec 2017, Volume 68, Number 4, pp. 1183-1204.

 "Geometry, Fields, and Spacetime," The British Journal for the Philosophy of Science, Dec 2019, Volume 70, Number 4, pp. 1097-1117.